lzhuor/lzhuor/README.md

 - 👋 Hi, I’m @lzhuor

 ⌨️ Welcome to my GitHub profile!
-I'm a passionate software developer who believes that life is meant to be wonderful 🌟 and code should be intuitive 🧩.
+I'm a passionate software developer who believes life is meant to be wonderful 🌟 and code should be intuitive 🧩.

 ### About Me